Clotho: Measuring Task-Specific Pre-Generation Test Adequacy for LLM Inputs: Experimental Setup

 \subsubsection{Reference Sets and Implementation of \name}

 \name requires a small initial reference set as a starting point.
-For each task, we provide 10 input-output pairs that are correct as the initial reference set: these are manually crafted and not from the datasets listed in Table~\ref{tab:exp_setup_task_dataset}.
-This is intended to simulate a realistic use case, in which a developer has a small set of working inputs for a prompt, before starting a more rigorous testing process.
-One exception is \syn, for which we find it difficult to craft reliably passing inputs (i.e., inputs with passing rate greater than 0.5), however simple the input is.
+For each task, we provide 10 inputs that mostly yield correct outputs as the initial reference set: these are manually crafted and not from the datasets listed in Table~\ref{tab:exp_setup_task_dataset}.
+This is intended to simulate a realistic use case, in which a developer has a small set of \emph{working} inputs for a prompt, before starting a more rigorous testing process.
+One exception is \syn, for which we find it difficult to craft inputs that reliably pass with our studied OLMs (i.e., inputs with passing rate greater than 0.5), however simple the input is.
 Consequently, the initial reference set for \syn contains fewer than ten reliably passing inputs.
 The difficulty of this task is also noted in the original paper~\cite{lee2024bug}.
 Note that the same initial reference set is used by \name, MDSA, and \gmmb for RQ1.

 \name is implemented using \texttt{GaussianMixture} from \texttt{sklearn.mixture} with full covariance matrices~\cite{Pedregosa2011tk}.
 Training terminates when the log-likelihood improvement falls below $10^{-3}$ or after 500 iterations, whichever comes first.
 Each iteration uses a batch size of 10, and the maximum target reference set size is 500.
 To account for randomness in GMM training, the entire process is repeated with ten different random seeds.